Overview

 your sections once, tag slides with data-roadmap, choose a

-This small amount of structure can make it easier for audiences to
+specific slide.
+This small amount of structure can make it easier for